-EDU 597 Project (1)

-Continuing enrollment for those not completing a project while enrolled in EDU 596.
+- EDU 597 Project (1) Continuing enrollment for those not completing a project while enrolled in EDU 596.
 Prerequisite: Program Advisor Permission.

-EDU 598 Thesis (1)

-Continuing enrollment for those not completing a thesis while enrolled in EDU 596.
+EDU 598 Thesis (1) Continuing enrollment for those not completing a thesis while enrolled in EDU 596.
 Prerequisite: Program Advisor Permission.

-EDU 599 Independent Graduate Research (1-3)

-This is an independent inquiry into a topic not currently available in regular program offerings.

-ETC 505 Educational Computing - Level I (3)

-A study of a variety of applications of computers within the curriculum to improve learning and educational opportunities.
+EDU 599 Independent Graduate Research (1-3) This is an independent inquiry into a topic not currently available in regular program offerings.
+ETC 505 Educational Computing - Level I (3) A study of a variety of applications of computers within the curriculum to improve learning and educational opportunities.
 Includes software evaluation, selection, and use of various computer-based applications.
 Required as a prerequisite for all Educational Technology courses.
-This course is a prerequisite for all credential candidates.

-ETC 510 Foundations/Research in Educational Technology (3)

-An introductory course emphasizing historical, philosophical, psychological and sociological foundations of educational technology.
+ETC 507 Technology and Learning (4) Candidates will examine and apply various instructional theories and technologies to enhance student engagement and achievement.
+Candidates will demonstrate proficiency in various computer, web, and mobile device applications for the K-12 classroom and evaluate their relative effectiveness in relation to student achievement.
+Prerequisite: Program acceptance.
+ETC 510 Foundations/Research in EducationalTechnology (3) An introductory course emphasizing historical, philosophical, psychological and sociological foundations of educational technology.
 Students will also examine and critique different types of research studies in educational technology.
-Prerequisite: ETC 505.

-ETC 515 Selection and Utilization of Instructional Media (3)

-This course will investigate the selection, utilization, and evaluation of instructional materials to improve learning and communication.
+ETC 515 Selection and Utilization of Instructional Media (3) This course will investigate the selection, utilization, and evaluation of instructional materials to improve learning and communication.
 Basic instructional development techniques are learned to develop microteaching sessions.
-Prerequisite: ETC 505.

-ETC 515L Selection and Utilization of Instructional Media Lab (1)

-Students will connect the content from the core lecture course with practice at the district, school or classroom level through a problem-based learning experience.
+ETC 515L Selection and Utilization of Instructional Media Lab (1) Students will connect the content from the core lecture course with practice at the district, school or classroom level through a problem-based learning experience.
 Pre- or Co-requisite: ETC 515 and Prerequisite: Declared Teaching and Learning Specialization.

-ETC 520 Educational Computing - Level II (3)

-This course explores the integration of computer technology into the school curriculum.
-Computer-assisted instruction, computer-managed instruction, teaching strategies using computer technology, emerging technologies, and issues related to the use of the internet are addressed in the course.
-Prerequisite: ETC 505.

-Educational Computing - Level II Lab (1) ETC 520L

-Students will connect the content from the core lecture course with practice at the district, school or classroom level through a problem-based learning experience.
-Pre- or Co-requisite: ETC 520 and Declared Teaching and Learning Specialization.

-ETC 525 Instructional Design and Development (3)

-This course emphasizes the application of instructional development principles and procedures.
+ETC 525 Instructional Design and Development (3) This course emphasizes the application of instructional development principles and procedures.
 Students explore the process of instructional development and develop an instructional design.
 Development and evaluation of the instructional designs are emphasized.
+ETC 530 Technology Management Issues (3) This course focuses on the design and management of technology facilities, introduces networking basics, grant-writing issues, and includes an overview of distance education foundations.
 Prerequisite: ETC 505.

-ETC 530 Technology Management Issues (3)

-This course focuses on the design and management of technology facilities, introduces networking basics, grant-writing issues, and includes an overview of distance education foundations.
-Prerequisite: ETC 505.

-Internet for Educators (3) ETC 535

-This course provides an overview of approaches to using telecommunications and the Internet for educational goals.
+ETC 535 Internet for Educators (3) This course provides an overview of approaches to using telecommunications and the Internet for educational goals.
 Students utilize various tools to develop home pages for the World Wide Web.
-Prerequisite: ETC 505.

-ETC 545 Introduction to Interactive Multimedia Design (3)

-This course focuses on the foundations, design, and development of interactive multimedia.
+ETC 545 Introduction to Interactive Multimedia Design (3) This course focuses on the foundations, design, and development of interactive multimedia.
 Students will learn how to incorporate sound, video, text, graphics and still images into a learning package.
-Prerequisite: ETC 505.

-ETC 550 Advanced Interactive Multimedia Design (3)

-This advanced course focuses on the systematic design and development of interactive multimedia.
+ETC 550 Advanced Interactive Multimedia Design (3) This advanced course focuses on the systematic design and development of interactive multimedia.
 The course emphasizes planning, designing, and developing more complex instructional designs in a multimedia format.
-Prerequisites: ETC 505, ETC 535, and ETC 545.

-ETC 555 Educational Desktop Publishing (3)

-This course explores the educational uses of desktop publishing software.
+Prerequisites: ETC 535 and 545.
+ETC 555 Educational Desktop Publishing (3) This course explores the educational uses of desktop publishing software.
 Projects such as handouts, newsletters, and student desktop publishing activities are required.
 Techniques, uses, curriculum integration, and vocabulary of desktop publishing are the primary focus.
-Prerequisite: ETC 505.